The State of Finance: Global Financial Trends For 2021

-The fate of the economy in 2021 will also determine the long-term economic outlook.
-Right now, we will argue that the optimistic scenario seems more likely, but a negative reversal is also into play.
+The economy’s fate in 2021 will also determine the long-term economic outlook.
+We will now argue that the optimistic scenario seems more likely, but a negative reversal is also in play.

-Will Europe’s Next Generation EU and Biden’s economic policies succeed in stabilizing the global economy and set the world on track for a brighter and more sustainable future?
+Will Europe’s Next Generation EU and Biden’s economic policies stabilize the global economy and set the world on track for a brighter and more sustainable future?

 Will Asian economies gain ground in trade and technological innovation and set the foundations to become the dominant forces in the global scene?

 Read below to find out what the experts have to say.